akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 On the left side of the page, you will see the category panel.
 Thanks to this panel, you can easily navigate between category trees or between categories.
 It displays all categories you have access to.

 In the Enterprise Edition, you can define specific rights on categories and category trees.
-Thus, if you do not see a specific tree or category, it’s because you have not the permission to see it.
+Thus, if you do not see a specific tree or category, it’s because if you have not the permission to see the products that are inside we choose to hide them.
 Click on a category name to expand it or to display its products in the grid.

 ![Browse products' categories](../img/Products_Category1.png)